 It is difficult to imagine a sustainable society without literate, responsible, self-critical people, difficult to imagine sustainable neighborhood transformation without conscious social interactions; we are social beings, and as such both critical and communicative, curious and collaborative, born to share our lives with others.
 With public health and public education under attack, and mainstream media controlled by a few large corporations, it becomes a matter of survival to be in charge of our social reality, in short, to create, connect, and protect independent, nonproprietary alternatives.
 Given that they are based on the principle of equality, these alternatives can aptly be termed social commons.
 They are not necessarily local, but centered around human needs in contrast to the prevailing systems of domination and subordination that tend to be profit-centered and controlled by the few.
 By all accounts, this implies a radical change of focus, moving our conscious actions in a new direction, putting the health of people and the planet before profit.

-If these commons are to become widely adopted, they must become real alternatives for all people, substituting Earth-destroying institutions with Earth-restoring ones, and replacing money as we know it, that is, as a measure of abstract value and as a means of exchange.
-The ongoing subordination of the entire planet to capital makes this a most urgent issue, impossible to avoid even in the short term.
+If these commons are to become widely adopted, they must become real alternatives for all people, substituting Earth-destroying institutions with Earth-restoring ones, while also replacing money as we know it, that is, as a measure of abstract value and as a means of exchange.
+The corrupting power of money and the ongoing subordination of the entire planet to capital makes this a most urgent issue, impossible to avoid even in the short term.
 We cannot break free from currency markets and global value-chains, unless we take control of the mediation of social relations, begin to adopt more egalitarian and spatially rooted forms of human interaction.
 Indeed, with the rapid conceptualization and development of distributed and decentralized social systems that assume equal or near-equal power, we are already in the process of redefining the meaning of value and exchangeability, already undermining the centrality of money as a means of mediation of human relations.
 Put differently, if we are to end the monopolization and concentration of power, these commons have to be designed and governed in a way that does not allow the few to destroy for the many, including future generations.
 The exploration of this new social reality is in an early phase, so it makes sense to experiment with a variety of alternative, non-exclusive forms.
 Still, neighborhood-integrated social systems decoupled from capitalist processes must have certain properties that make it possible to agree upon and contribute to their further development, be reasonably easy to adapt to a variety of local and regional conditions, and, consequently, build on social trust.

 The creation of alternative neighborhood communities is as much about reshaping democracy and materializing new social systems as it is about the historical-geographical process of forming decommodified ecological commons, a long-term sustainable relation to nature.
 Despite being perceived and treated as a free gift to capitalists or the private property of individuals, or, more telling, as if it was unnecessary for our survival, nature has never been an externality, something separate from us.
 The commodification of nature has turned out to be a dead end for humanity, but it is still a profitable one.
 It is still legal to pollute the atmosphere and the oceans, to use biocides that are harmful to soil and water organisms, and to keep animals in captivity – all for the sake of profit.
 Past ignorance is a tragic historical fact, not a good excuse for present or future ignorance.
 On the contrary, if it is our relation to nature that ultimately defines what humanity is and can become, delimiting what kind of society we can create, we can do a lot better.
 Our creative potential is limited, however, not by the chains of wage labor or any other social restriction imposed on us from above.
 Our capacity to imagine is one of the things that make us human, but evolutionarily and ecologically we still belong to nature.
 Whatever our conditions on this planet: how we perceive and socially determine this continually evolving relation to nature has immediate and delayed, real-world consequences.
 It is our future in the making.
-Thus, considering that the roots and limits of human creativity are intimately connected to natural ecosystems, it would be unwise and outright dangerous not to explore these connections.
+Thus, considering that the root and limits of human creativity are intimately connected to natural ecosystems, it would be unwise and outright dangerous not to explore these connections.
 If nature-inspired social change is what we need to survive, it is definitely time to reconnect.
 We are not genetically programmed to live in ignorance.